 Planning a European adventure?
 Don’t let new entry requirements catch you off guard.
 Here’s everything you need to know about the upcoming changes that will transform how you enter the EU.

 Europe is revolutionizing its border management with two major systems launching in October 12, 2025.
-The Entry/Exit System (EES) is expected to become operational in October 2025, while the European Travel Information and Authorization System (ETIAS) will follow in the last quarter of 2026.
-These changes will affect 30 European countries, fundamentally altering how millions of travelers experience European entry points.
+The Entry/Exit System (EES) is becoming operational in October 12th 2025, while the European Travel Information and Authorization System (ETIAS) will follow in the last quarter of 2026.
+These changes will affect 29 Schengen-area countries, plus Romania, Bulgaria, and Cyprus, which are preparing to join European countries, fundamentally altering how millions of travelers experience European entry points.

 The EES represents the first major change you’ll encounter when visiting Europe.
 Think of it as Europe’s digital doorman, automatically recording your comings and goings.